jdoleary/Spellmasons/docs/Tasks/ideasFromSteamCommunity.md

-Crvknight — Today at 11:39 AM
+- MrMarblz suggests that Ancients should attack multiple targets in multiplayer Crvknight — Today at 11:39 AM
 It's a little jarring to me, but hey to each their own It would be cool to have something like a short gamemode and a long gamemode, where the short games have the difficulty spike and the long games have more levels, larger arenas, maybe more enemies?
 It'd help for mass appeal, that's for sure.